Michael Bluth

 Nichael "Michael" Bluth is a fictional character and the main protagonist of the American television satirical sitcom Arrested Development, created by Mitchell Hurwitz, and portrayed by Jason Bateman.
-Michael serves as the series straight man, often leading his family through its many crises.
+Michael serves as the series' straight man, often leading his family through its many crises.

 Character history

 Michael (born December 14, 1967) is the second oldest Bluth son, and the father of George Michael Bluth.
 He has an older brother, Gob (pronounced like the biblical character Job), a younger half-brother, Buster, and a twin sister, Lindsay (she is later revealed to be adopted and older than Michael).
 He also has an adopted Korean brother named Annyong, who is almost 20 years younger.

-When his father George Sr. goes to jail, Michael becomes head of the family and CEO and President of the Bluth Company.
+While his father George Sr. goes to jail, Michael becomes head of the family and CEO and President of the Bluth Company.
 His authority, however, is constantly undermined by his family.
 He remained President for all of Season 1, but was replaced by Gob in Season 2.
 As Vice President, Michael was the Bluth Company's de facto head, doing all the work of the President while being scrutinized by the SEC for his father's crimes.
 In Season 3, Michael was firmly in charge again, though the sibling rivalry and family interference did not totally recede.

 Michael is the most functional and level-headed Bluth, but can occasionally be dishonest and selfish.
 He is usually the only source of stability for his family, much to his chagrin.
 Despite this, he has a problem letting go of control, and tends not to listen to his son's feelings when making decisions for him.
 He is especially critical of George Michael's girlfriend, Ann, often forgetting her name, and frequently referring to her as any number of random, only loosely appropriate monikers, including "Egg", "Bland", "Plant", "Yam", and (with thinly veiled disappointment and raised eyebrows) "Her?"
 He often threatens to leave the family out of frustration.